MagenusSkyler/Fiery-pie/README.md

 # Fiery-pie
- Programming language written in python.
+ Interpreter for basic like language written in python3.